xelerance/sshfp/README.md

 The ssh client can use these SSHFP records if you set "VerifyHostKeyDNS yes" in the file /etc/ssh/ssh_config or ~/.ssh/config.
 See RFC-4255

-# Differences from upstream

-This fork has the following additional features implemented:
+When using the AXFR method, sshfp supports:

-- IPv6 AAAA host lookups
+- IPv4 A record and IPv6 AAAA host lookups
 - Support for multiple ports to be listed on the CLI
 - Regex filtering of included hosts
 - Only output unique results

-These are only tested when using the AFXR method and not the known_hosts file.

 # Requirements